Python-SIP/sip/docs/annotations.rst

 .. function-annotation:: HoldGIL

-    This boolean annotation specifies that the Python Global Interpreter Lock (GIL) is not released before the call to the underlying C or C++ function.
+    This boolean annotation specifies that the Python GIL (or the attached thread state in the context of free-threading) is not released before the call to the underlying C or C++ function.
 See :ref:`ref-gil` and the :fanno:`ReleaseGIL` annotation.

 .. function-annotation:: __imatmul__